NCI-RBL/scCHyMErA-Seq/README.md

 pseudobulk_deg.py

-Arguments for scanpy_analysis_final.py
+Arguments for scanpy_analysis_split.py and scanpy_analysis_combined.py.

 - -o, --out : Location of output directory where plots will be written.
 If not specified, files will be written to the current working directory.
-- --analysis : KO or Exon analysis
+- --analysis : KO or Exon analysis. scanpy_analysis_split.py only.
 - --resolution : Resolution for leiden clustering.
 Value between 0 and 1.
 Higher value will create more clusters.
 - -m, --matrix_input : Path to matrix input HDF5 Format
 - -a, --anno_csv : Path to annotation matrix input

 Example slurm run: